 In this blog post, guest author Vincent McBurney from MLC Life Insurance shares how to implement Data Vault efficiently to save cost.

 Choosing Data Vault as your data warehousing methodology is a smart business decision.
-However, it’s not guarantee for success and cost savings.
+However, it’s not a guarantee for success and cost savings.

 Done wrong, Data Vault can be costly, while those who get it right from the get-go stand to save $250K-750K up front and $50K-200K per month for an active Data Vault that is continuously adding new data sources.